-These rules illustrate an ambiguity inherent in the sole practitioner naming a successor in a power of attorney, Will, or other planning document to step into his/her law practice in case of a disability.
-On the one hand, such arrangements seem recommended (per MRPC 19-301.3) yet, on the other hand, may not be sufficient as suggested by the comment to Md.
-Rule 19-34.
+These rules illustrate an ambiguity inherent in the sole practitioner naming a successor in a power of attorney, Will, or other planning document to step into his/her law practice in case of a disability or death.
 Even if the attorney designates a surrogate who is a licensed attorney to assist in transitioning his/her practice such a designation may be invalid because of the necessity of client consent and due to the general rules governing the confidentiality of client matters.